king-11/Knightmode/README.md

 >You must have installed pip3 and python3 in your system.
 If not then follow below commands
 >
->sudo apt-get install python-pip python-dev
+>1. sudo apt-get install python-pip python-dev
->python3 -m pip install --upgrade pip
+>2. python3 -m pip install --upgrade pip

 >Now install django>
 >